oxpeter/library_bioinformatics_service/Jupyter/Jupyter_notebook.md

 # Jupyter Notebook Tutorial
-## A tutorial introducing the basic functions of the Jupyter notebook
+## A tutorial to install and run Jupyter notebooks

 ```